TL;DR

 This approach fosters what some organizations call "practice in public."
 By seeing how others respond to similar challenges, team members sharpen their own instincts and improve their response quality over time.

-Most inner loop programs in NPS systems don’t fail due to lack of effort—they fail because teams measure the wrong things.
-It’s easy to get stuck tracking high survey scores or fast response times while customers still churn and frontline employees disengage.
-The truth is, traditional CX metrics often miss what really drives retention and loyalty.
+Most inner loop programs don't fail due to lack of effort—they fail because teams measure the wrong things.
+It's easy to get stuck tracking high survey scores or fast response times while customers still churn and frontline employees disengage.

-To build a high-impact, scalable inner loop, you need to shift your measurement focus—from vanity metrics to customer feedback metrics that reflect action, recovery, and growth.
+To build a high-impact, scalable inner loop, you need to shift your measurement focus—from vanity metrics to outcomes that reflect action, recovery, and growth.

 Key Metrics That Drive Real Results

 High-performing VoC programs track both speed and impact.
-It's not just about how fast you follow, it's about whether that follow-up changed the outcome.
-Here’s what to measure in a modern inner loop:
+It's not just about how fast you follow up—it's about whether that follow-up changed the outcome.

 Response Speed Metrics

-Time taken to respond to detractor feedback (aim for <24 hours)
+- Time taken to respond to detractor feedback (aim for under 4 hours)

 Impact Metrics